openregulatory/templates/templates/qms/post-market-surveillance/sop-post-market-surveillance.md

 ### 3. Compile Post-Market Surveillance Report (PMSR)

-For class I devices, the Product Manager finalizes the Periodic Safety Update Report (PSUR), which is at least reviewed by the Person Responsible for Regulatory Compliance (PRRC).
+For class I devices, the Product Manager finalizes the Post-Market Surveillance Report (PMSR), which is at least reviewed by the Person Responsible for Regulatory Compliance (PRRC).
 The report should contain at least the following information:

 * main findings and analyses of post-market surveillance activities throughout the surveillance interval as set out in the Post-Market Surveillance Plan
 * a rationale and description of any preventive and corrective actions taken

 ### 4. Compile Periodic Safety Update Report (PSUR)

-For class IIa devices and higher, the Product Manager finalizes the Periodic Safety Update Report (PSUR), which is at least reviewed by the
-Person Responsible for Regulatory Compliance (PRRC).
+For class IIa devices and higher, the Product Manager finalizes the Periodic Safety Update Report (PSUR), which is at least reviewed by the Person Responsible for Regulatory Compliance (PRRC).
 The report should contain at least the following information:

 * main findings of post-market surveillance activities throughout the surveillance interval as set out in the Post-Market Surveillance Plan
 * a rationale and description of any preventive and corrective actions taken
 * conclusion regarding implications for the risk management and clinical evaluation of the product, in particular, the overall residual risk and benefit-risk determination
 * findings from the Post-Market Clinical Follow-Up
 * the sales volume of the device, e.g. amount of users and, where practicable, the usage frequency of the device.

 | Participants    |
 |-----------------|